-There is no current working date for the first meeting, but it will most likely be mid-may.
+The working date for the first meeting is April 20th, 2019 at 11AM.
 If you love GNU/Linux, be sure to be there!
 We will be located in the computer area.
 Look for the large stuffed Tux penguin and the baja blast.

 As this is the initial meeting there will be no snacks, and a whole lot of discussion about what we want the group to be, and be like.
 Be prepared for that, it won't be normal.
 But that's where you take the stage- what do YOU want from a Manchester GNU/Linux user group?
 You tell us.

 - Who are you?
 Tell us about yourselves!
 What are you working on?
 Make some friends.